appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 * Port: This is the Port number of the hosted URL.
 ![old-environment4](/staticfiles/deployment/media/RevampedEnv/old-environment4.png)

-**Resync Settings:** This section of the page has a checkbox for the user to Enable/Disable the autosync from the portal.
+**Resync Settings:** This section of the page has a checkbox for the user to Enable/Disable the autosync of resync